grafana/grafana/docs/sources/live/configure-grafana-live.md

 ### Ephemeral port exhaustion

 Ephemeral port exhaustion problem can happen between your load balancer (or reverse proxy) software and Grafana server.
-I.e. when you load balance requests/connections between different Grafana instances.
-If users connect directly to a single Grafana server instance you should not come across this issue.
+For example, when you load balance requests/connections between different Grafana instances.
+If you connect directly to a single Grafana server instance, then you should not come across this issue.

 The problem arises because each TCP connection uniquely identified in the OS by the 4-part-tuple: